Want your dog to receive the right amount of nutrition and save money simultaneously? Why not try preparing healthy homemade dog food?

-When making homemade dog food, it is best to follow the recommended daily nutritional requirement for your pet which largely depends on his weight.
-If your dog is quite small, you can give him small feedings with a good balance of protein, carbohydrates and liquids.
+When making homemade dog food, following your pet’s recommended daily nutritional requirements is best, which largely depends on his weight.
+If your dog is quite small, you can give him small feedings with a good balance of protein, carbohydrates, and liquids.
 Among the ingredients that you could mix in your dog’s homemade food are the following:

-When preparing their food, remember that half of your dog’s diet can be made of meat.
-Make sure that when giving raw meat, remove the skin from poultry, or any visible fat to control your pet’s fat intake.
+Remember that half of your dog’s diet can be made of meat when preparing their food.
+Make sure that when giving raw meat, remove the skin from poultry and any visible fat to control your pet’s fat intake.
 Lean leftover meat can be shared with your dog for his protein intake.

 Milk & Dairy Products

 Dairy products and plain yogurt can be given to your pooch.
 Ricotta and cottage cheese are preferable because they contain less fat than other cheese types.
 You can give him goat milk or cheese if you encounter any problems with these.

 Fruits & Vegetables

-These are also good for your pooch because they have high fluid content, and are a natural source of fiber.
-These include papaya, melon, bananas and apples.
-They should be given in moderate amounts so that gastric upset would be prevented.
+Fruits and vegetables are good for your pooch because they have high fluid content and are a natural source of fiber.
+These include papaya, melon, bananas, and apples.
+They should be given in moderate amounts to prevent gastric upset.

 A single type of food would not be enough to cover all of the nutrients that your dog needs.
 There are many different kinds of dog recipes you can prepare.